 - Soups.
 Take a note from Crockpot Potato Soup and Asparagus Soup, and top a bowl of your favorite soup with crumbled bacon.

 - To Store.
-Refrigerate bacon strips in an airtight storage container for up to 2 days.
+Refrigerate bacon strips in an airtight container for up to 2 days.

 - To Reheat.
+You can reheat bacon in an air fryer.
 Recrisp leftovers in the air fryer at 350 degrees F.

 - To Freeze.
 Freeze bacon strips in an airtight freezer-safe storage container or ziptop bag.
 Reheat from frozen as desired.